President Advocate Duma Gideon Boko’s priority agenda

 Introduction

-His Excellency President Umaro Sissoco Embaló – President of the Republic of Guinea-Bissau – was appointed as chair of the African Leaders Malaria Alliance in September 2022.
+President Advocate Duma Gideon Boko – President of the Republic of Botswana – was appointed as chair of the African Leaders Malaria Alliance in February 2025.

-The President of Guinea-Bissau becomes ALMA’s eighth chair.
-He takes over from His Excellency President Uhuru Kenyatta, of the Republic of Kenya who served as chair from February 2020 to August 2022.
+The President of the Republic of Botswana becomes ALMA’s ninth chair.
+He takes over from His Excellency President Umaro Sissoco Embaló, of the Republic of Guinea-Bissau who served as chair from September 2022 to February 2025.

 His Excellency’s priority agenda

-His Excellency President Umaro Sissoco Embaló continues the inspiring progress made under the previous ALMA chairs through his priority agenda.
+President Advocate Duma Gideon Boko continues the inspiring progress made under the previous ALMA chairs through his priority agenda.

 This game-changing agenda addresses major challenges in the battle against malaria.
 These challenges include the insufficient engagement of women, children and youth, a lack of funding from the domestic, public and private sectors, as well as the threat of donor funding stagnating.